Legal Reference: 34 CFR §300.111 (2006) Maine DOE Rule Ch. 101 §§IV (2) (July 2011)MUSER IV(2) (2017) and 34 C.F.R. § 300.111 (2012)

 CHILD FIND

-RSU #74 is responsible for Child Find for resident students attending private or public schools through public tuition payments or public contract and shall meet this duty either through appropriate arrangements with the receiving school unit or through direct Child Find services by unit personnel or contracted personnel.
+RSU #74 is responsible for child find for resident students attending private or public schools through public tuition payments or public contract and shall meet this duty either through appropriate arrangements with the receiving school unit, or school, or through direct child find services by unit personnel or contracted personal.

 RSU #74’s Child Find responsibility shall be accomplished through a unit-wide process which, while not a definitive or final judgment of a student’s capabilities or disability, is a possible indicator of special educations needs.
 Final identification of students with disabilities and programming for such students occurs only after an evaluation and determination by the Individualized Educational Plan (IEP) Team.